cgeo/cgeo/README.md

 ### Prerequisites

 - [Android SDK](http://developer.android.com/sdk) (latest version) including Google APIs (at least) V26, Google repository and Android support repository.
+(File => Settings, Appearance & Behaviour => System Settings => Android SDK, Check "Show Package Details" on "SDK Platforms" tab and check subpackages as needed.)
 - If you use Microsoft Windows, [Google USB Driver](http://developer.android.com/sdk/win-usb.html) to install the application on the smartphone.
 - You need to provide several API keys for compiling the app.
 See next section for details.